 From the Start

-In 1973 Miller’s advertising agency, McCann-Erickson, was given the Lite Beer account.
+In 1973 Miller’s advertising agency, McCann-Erickson was given the Lite Beer account.
 Bob Lenz was the creative group head in charge of the account.
 He did the usual brand research and found that, for some reason, the beer drinkers of Anderson, Indiana, were head-over-heels in love with this “Lite” beer.
 This friendly town in the heartland of America had taken “Lite” to its heart.
 Men, women, lawyers, anyone who drank beer in Anderson, drank “Lite” beer.
-All Lenz had to do was figure out how to convince the rest of America to love low-calorie beer, too.
+Lenz had to do was figure out how to convince the rest of America to love low-calorie beer, too.

 Inspiration on the Bus

 The first piece of the puzzle fell into place while Lenz was riding a bus in New York City.
 He glanced up at an advertisement for the fledgling New York Off-Track Betting business.
 The smiling countenance of ex-New York Jet Matt Snell smiled back at him.
 Lenz had worked with Snell before, so with a little convincing, signed him up as the new “Lite” spokesman.
 That first television ad was a classic….you remember it!
 There is lovable Matt Snell, sitting in a comfortable-looking bar room (actually Joe Allen’s in New York City) with the graphic “Matt Snell Super Bowl Hero” plastered at the bottom of the screen.
-There is a huge pile of Lite beer cans on the table.
-Snell begins….
-“You know, new Lite Beer from Miller is all you ever wanted in a beer…and less.”
-Snell then held up a bottle of Lite and told you that it was not only low in calories, it was also low in carbohydrates!
+There is a massive pile of Lite beer cans on the table.
+Snell begins, “You know, new Lite Beer from Miller is all you ever wanted in a beer…and less.”
+Snell then held up a bottle of Lite and told you that it was not only low in calories; it was also low in carbohydrates!
 (A big topic at that time.)
 Finally, as the camera pans back to reveal the pile of beer cans, Snell offered the following (as the FCC required); “Oh, I’m not saying I drank all this beer myself.
 I had some help from my friends.!”
 (Then came the punchline): “At six foot three, two-thirty, there’s a lot of me to fill.”